Fujifilm X-A5 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A5 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The E-M5 II was replaced by the Olympus E-M5 III, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-A5 and E-M5 II can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-A5 better than the Olympus E-M5 II or vice versa?
 The listing below highlights the relative strengths of the two models.